Paramount Global: Merger with Skydance Media

 In August 2024, Paramount announced it would lay off 15% of its U.S. workforce, amounting to about 2,000 employees.
 The cuts came as a result of a $6 billion write-down on its cable television networks.
 This included the shutdown of Paramount Television Studios.
 The following month, Paramount sold Vidcon to UK firm Informa.

 In November 2024, it was reported that Shari Redstone would leave Paramount Global after the company completed its planned merger with Skydance Media.
 As previously announced, the merged entity will see David Ellison, founder of Skydance Media, assume the roles of chairman and CEO, while Jeff Shell, former CEO of NBCUniversal, will become president.
 In December 2024, before merger, Paramount consolidated its television and streaming units into one.

-In July 2025, the company agreed to pay a $16 million bribe to settle a lawsuit filed by President Donald Trump alleging deceptive editing of its October 2024 60 Minutes interview with his Democratic rival, Kamala Harris.
+In July 2025, the company agreed to pay a $16 million payment to settle a lawsuit filed by President Donald Trump alleging deceptive editing of its October 2024 60 Minutes interview with his Democratic rival, Kamala Harris.

 A few weeks later, on July 15, the Late Show host, Stephen Colbert, called the $16 million payment "a big fat bribe" to Trump.
 Three days later, Paramount announced the cancellation of The Late Show with Stephen Colbert, although later reporting indicated that Colbert's talent manager had been informed of the cancellation on June 27.
 The Writers Guild of America East and West has called for NY attorney general Letitia James to look into wrongdoing at Paramount as a result, specifically investigating whether "The Late Show’s cancelation is a bribe, sacrificing free speech to curry favor with the Trump Administration as the company looks for merger approval".

+On July 24, the FCC approved the merger.
+The deal was officially closed on August 7.